 Apollo 11 carried the first geologic samples from the Moon back to Earth.
-In all, astronauts collected 22 kilograms of material, including 50 rocks, samples of the fine-grained lunar "soil," and two core tubes that included material from up to 13 centimeters below the Moon's surface.
+In all, astronauts collected 21.6 kilograms of material, including 50 rocks, samples of the fine-grained lunar regolith (or "soil"), and two core tubes that included material from up to 13 centimeters below the Moon's surface.
 These samples contain no water and provide no evidence for living organisms at any time in the Moon's history.
-Two main types of rocks, basalts and breccias, were found at the Apollo 11 landing site.

 Basalts are rocks solidified from molten lava.
-On Earth, basalts are a common type of volcanic rock and are found in places such as Hawai'i.
+On Earth, basalts are a common type of volcanic rock and are found in places such as Hawaii.
 Basalts are generally dark gray in color; when one looks at the Moon in the night sky, the dark areas are basalt.
 The basalts found at the Apollo 11 landing site are generally similar to basalts on Earth and are composed primarily of the minerals pyroxene and plagioclase.
 One difference is that the Apollo 11 basalts contain much more of the element titanium than is usually found in basalts on Earth.
 As a result, the mineral ilmenite is abundant in Apollo 11 basalts.
 Another titanium-bearing mineral, armalcolite, was first discovered in the Apollo 11 samples and was named for the first syllables of the last names of the three Apollo 11 astronauts.
 The basalts found at the Apollo 11 landing site range in age from 3.6 to 3.9 billion years and were formed from at least two chemically distinct magma sources.
 Prior to the lunar landings, some scientists thought that the Moon might have always been a cold, undifferentiated body.
 The discovery of basalt, which was once molten magma, disproved this hypothesis.